fedeghe/react-vtable/README.md

 those component you will write will receive a lot of useful data and functions, just to mention wun: the "download as csv" function.

 Additionally some other options allow to:
-- tune the number of rows rendered (around the wun the user sees)
+- tune the number of rows rendered (around the wuns the user sees)
 - tune the filtering and scrolling debounce times
 - tune the column default width (150)
 - specify onEnter, onLeave and onClick cell handlers